3 residents, firefighter injured in Falmouth fire

 FALMOUTH, Mass.
-(WPRI) — Several businesses and apartments are damaged after a three-alarm fire broke out Monday night in Falmouth, Massachusetts.
+(WPRI) — Several businesses and apartments were damaged by a three-alarm fire that broke out Monday night in Falmouth.

 Crews responding to the scene on Main Street around 5 p.m. saw flames shooting out of the second floor and tearing through apartments.